top of page

 HANDS

-Mittens are much warmer then gloves.
+Mittens are much warmer than gloves.
 Most kids are encouraged to wear insulated mittens.
 Some mittens have pockets for hand warmers - those are great, especially for younger children.

 FEET